Bachelor of Arts

 Honors College Research Project

 Gradus, Brenna C., "Technology and the Impoverishment of Experience: An Insight through Heidegger and Marcuse" (2016).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 115.

 © Copyright 2016 Brenna C. Gradus